Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 3. Consider your childhood experiences: Our childhood experiences can shape our personality and behavior.
 Reflect on your upbringing and see how it may have influenced your Enneagram type.

 4. Seek outside opinions: Ask friends, family, and colleagues for their feedback on your personality traits and tendencies.
 They may offer insight into your Enneagram type that you may not have considered.

+For a more in-depth guide checkout this blog on <a style="font-weight: bold;" href="/blog/enneagram/beginners-guide-to-determining-your-enneagram-type" >determining your enneagram type for a beginner</a>.

 ## Conclusion